radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 As a result, servers MUST ignore any attempts to reuse an existing 4-tuple from an active session.
 This requirement can likely be reached by simply processing the packet through the existing session, as with any other packet received via that 4-tuple.
-Non-compliant, or unexpected packets will be ignored by the DTLS layer.[^proxymitigation]{:jf}
+Non-compliant, or unexpected packets will be ignored by the DTLS layer.

-[^proxymitigation]: In RFC7360 there is a final paragraph about mitigation of the 4-tuple problem by using a local proxy.
-I'm not sure if this is the right place here, i'd rather move that to a general "Implementation Guidelines" paragraph.
 [^closed_for_any_reason]: TODO: Suggestion from Alan: "if closed for any reason", but not sure if this is what we mean.

 ### Client Session Management